jonasgwt/ChargeEV/README.md

 #### GiveACharge
-This enables individuals or comapanies to loan out their chargers.
+This enables individuals or companies to loan out their chargers.
 The fees are pre-determined.
-We used an API to calculate the average electricity cost of the area around the charger and also the chargers around.
+We used an API to calculate the average electricity cost of the area around the charger and also the chargers around it.
-This helps the host better guage the pricing.
-Hosts will be notified when user is nearby, this is done via Expo Geo-fencing
+This helps the host better gauge the pricing.
+Hosts will be notified when the user is nearby, this is done via Expo Geo-fencing

 Setting up:
 <p float="left">